Last updated on January 31st, 2023 at 10:40 am

 Generally, the target AHI when using a CPAP machine is 5 or under.

 Should your AHI number not be near the target AHI, then it is worth reviewing your CPAP data.
-To see if there is anything you can do to reduce your AHI or change your CPAP settings.
+See if there is anything you can do to reduce your AHI or change your CPAP settings.

 A higher AHI can be down to wearing the incorrect CPAP mask or mask size – causing your machine to blow out too much air.

-At Intus, we are happy to review any of our customer’s data that purchase a CPAP machine from us.
-We always suggest to new CPAP users to send us their data after 1 month of use.
+We are happy to review any of our customer’s data that purchase a CPAP machine from us.
+We always suggest that new CPAP users send us their data after 1 month of use.

 How do CPAP masks affect CPAP pressure?

-A few factors can affect the pressure of your Sleep Apnea therapy; it is useful to know how to prevent the issues from occurring.
+Various factors can affect the pressure of your Sleep Apnoea therapy; it is useful to know how to prevent the issues from occurring.

 Mask Type – There are 2 types of CPAP masks: